Skip to main content Skip to top navigation Skip to High Colour Contrast selector Web accessibility

 Safety representatives have been assigned to assist the Director of Estates in fulfilling the safety responsibilities, details accessible at link

-Besides, fire wardens have been appointed at various places of work to take appropriate action as laid down by the Safety Office in the event of fire alarm, details accessible at link
+Besides, fire wardens have been appointed at various places of work to take appropriate action as laid down by the Safety Office in the event of fire alarm.

 From time to time, the Safety Office will be notified to update the lists of safety representatives and fire wardens for Estates Office that are kept centrally under their website.